MikuOgiwara/brutally-simple-ontroller-driver/README.md

 After that, recompile using make.

-If someone finds how to make the WAD LEDs work with Ongeki, please fork this project and let me know so I can update my Ongeki Linux setup.
+If someone finds how to make the WAD LEDs work with SDDT, please fork this project and let me know so I can update my Ongeki Linux setup.

 You can find my attempts on my blog, along with some possibly useful resources to help make it work.